realm/realm-java-benchmarks/README.md

 Run the benchmark the following way:

-1. Set NUMBER_OF_OBJECTS in `app/src/main/java/io.realm.datastorebenchmark.MainActivity.java`.
+1. Set `NUMBER_OF_OBJECTS` in `app/src/main/java/io.realm.datastorebenchmark.MainActivity.java`.
-   The rest of this guide assumes `1000` which is the default.
+   The rest of this guide assumes `1000`, which is also the default value.

 2. Deploy the app to the phone or emulator.
 It will auto-start and report *Done* in the UI when complete.
 Don't touch the phone while it is running.